AP-Elektronica-ICT/CA1819-Clu-Go/README.md

 that actually means that you make a table in the database named Clues that contains objects based on the Clue model.

+In here you also define the relationships the tables have to eachother.

+The relationship the tables have to eachother is easier to explain through a picture

 ### Services

 Services are a wonderous thing to use once understood it servers as a medium between controllers and data access.

-The wonderous thing about it is that it makes Sql injection very hard if not impossible.
+The best thing about it is that it makes Sql injection very hard if not impossible and in general creates a extra layer of security because it doesnt communicate with the front end directly.

 And it really creates that extra layer that makes testing easier and allowes for a higher level oversight over data handling.